JeffreyNahas/GameStore/README.md

-# project-group-11
+# project-group

 Team Introduction

-Welcome to our ECSE 321 Project repository!
+Welcome to our Project repository!
 This project focuses on developing a system in compliance with software engineering principles, covering requirements, domain modeling, database design, and more.
 Our team is dedicated to implementing a solution following best practices in agile project management and ensuring the quality of the system through testing, documentation, and collaboration.

 # Team Members: